Peregrine (horse)

-Peregrine (1878 - after 1898) was a British Thoroughbred racehorse and sire.
+Peregrine (named after the Peregrine Falcon) (1878 - after 1898) was a British Thoroughbred racehorse and sire.
 His racing career was extremely brief, consisting of two races in the space of 28 days in 1881.
 On 4 May he was an emphatic winner of the 2000 Guineas defeating the American challenger Iroquois.
 He was matched against Iroquois again in the Epsom Derby and was beaten half a length into second place.
 A recurrent leg injury forced his retirement at the end of the year.
 He made little impact as a breeding stallion.

 Background

 Peregrine was a brown horse bred in England by Mr Taylor Sharpe.
 He stood 16 hands high and had white markings on the heels of his hind feet.

 In September 1879 the yearling was offered for sale and bought for 450 guineas by the trainer Robert Peck on behalf of Hugh Grosvenor, 1st Duke of Westminster.
 On the death of the Duke's wife, the former Lady Constance Leveson-Gower, in 1880 many of his racehorses were put up for sale and Peregrine, then an unraced two-year-old, was reportedly sold for 700 guineas.
 Despite the "sale" the colt appeared to remain in the same ownership.
 During his racing career the colt was listed as the property of "Mr Mance", "Mr Grosvenor" and "Mr Norman", which appear to have been nom de courses of the Duke.
 It was reported that Mr Norman was "Capt.
 Robert Grosvenor, a son of the Duke of Westminster", but this seems unlikely as in 1881 the Duke's son Robert was only 12 years old.
 Peregrine was trained by Peck at Russley Park in Wiltshire (near Lambourn) throughout his racing career.

-He was one of the best horses sired by Pero Gomez who won the St Leger and finished second in the Derby in 1869.
-Peregrine's dam Adelaide was an exceptionally influential broodmare who is regarded as the foundation mare of Thoroughbred family 9-h.
+Peregrine was sired by Pero Gomez, winner of the 1869 St Leger and runner-up in that year’s Derby.
+His dam, Adelaide, is regarded as the foundation mare of Thoroughbred family 9-h.